mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2023-02-21-gopher-notes.md

 ## Structs

-If are the one like me, coming from an object-oriented programming language, you can about structs as lightweight classes.
+If you are coming from an object-oriented programming language, you can think about structs as lightweight classes.

 `Structs` support composition, but do not support inheritance.

-We can define `struct` like this:
+We can define `structs` in a such way:

 ```go
 type Store struct {